+'''

+from zope.interface import implements

 from twisted.python import usage

 from twisted.plugin import IPlugin

 from twisted.application.service import IServiceMaker

 from twisted.application import internet

 from myproject import MyFactory

+class Options(usage.Options):

-class Options(usage.Options): optParameters = [["port", "p", 1235, "The port number to listen on."]]
+optParameters = [["port", "p", 1235, "The port number to listen on."]]

 class MyServiceMaker(object):

-implements(IServiceMaker, IPlugin)
+implements (IServiceMaker, IPlugin)

 tapname = "myproject"

 description = "Run this!
 It'll make your dog happy."

 options = Options

 def makeService(self, options):

-"""

 Construct a TCPServer from a factory defined in myproject.

+return internet.TCPServer(int(options["port"]), MyFactory())

+Now construct an object which provides the relevant interfaces

+The name of this variable is irrelevant, as long as there is some

+name bound to a provider of IPlugin and IServiceMaker.

+serviceMaker = MyServiceMaker()

 '''

-''' return internet.TCPServer(int(options["port"]), MyFactory())

-Now construct an object which provides the relevant interfaces The name of this variable is irrelevant, as long as there is some name bound to a provider of IPlugin and IServiceMaker.

-serviceMaker = MyServiceMaker() '''